Lswbanban/BlueBrick/BlueBrick/bin/Release/ReadMe.txt

 - BUG (Loys): wrong keyboard setup in the save file dialog when exporting an image
 - BUG #16 (Didier & Alexander): SEEMS UNFIXABLE: The standard windows (choose date, color picker, save/open dialog) are spawn in the language of the OS, not the one selected in the application.
 - REFACTORING (Alban): the layer panel is slow to resfresh

+Bug fixed in 1.8.2.0:
+- BUG (Alban & many users): The unique id generator was not so unique, preventing sometime the BBM files to be reloaded (especially the large file which had more chance to have a collision of ids)
+- BUG (Christopher): The report email in the crash window is no longer working.

 Bug fixed in 1.8.1.0:
 - NEW FEATURE (Alban): Add a install script file and icons for Linux